Why choose paediatrics?

 - Incorporate a paediatric aspect into your post.
 For example, if you're working in emergency medicine, you could do an audit on children's care.

-- Apply for one of our Foundation Doctor Prizes.
-Prize winners get a free day at our annual RCPCH Conference and exhibition.
+- Apply for one of our Foundation Doctor prizes.
+Prize winners get a free day at our annual conference

 - Find paediatric courses - such as in life support or safeguarding.
 They're an insight into the specialty, and great for your application.